Quick Setup Video

-Click use copy of existing to select a previous Peer Review assignment of you or one of your colleagues.
-A copy of this existing assignment will be made, copying all teacher contributions (instructions, deadlines, criteria).
+First, write your assignment title.
+Then, you can either create a brand new assignment or click use copy of existing to select a previous Automated Feedback assignment.
+A copy of this existing assignment will include all teacher contributions (instructions, deadlines, criteria) of that assignment.
 Student contributions are not copied.
-After the copy is made, you can adjust all settings you need.
+After the copy is made, you can still adjust all settings.

 Step 1: Instructions

-Fill in instructions.
 Fill in your overall instructions for the assignment.
-Note that you will not be able to publish/save the assignment if you leave this field blank.
+Please note that you will not be able to publish/save the assignment if you leave this field blank.

 The assignment can be an individual- or a group assignment.
-Click change to choose between one of the following options:
+Click change to choose between one of the following two options.

 Step 2: Submissions

 Here you can set the number of files that students are required to hand in.
 The submission requirement can be set at exactly, minimum or between your chosen amount.

 Setting the required submissions greater than 1 could encourage your students to upload multiple versions of their work to see how they improve.

 Here, you can choose to set a deadline for your students to use Automated Feedback.
 If you decide to choose this, we would advise setting this a few days prior to the actual assignment deadline to give students enough time to process any feedback received.

 You can also decide to leave it blank.
 In this way, no deadline will be displayed and students can continuously upload their work to receive additional feedback that helps improve their writing.